rahultoppur/datawiza-blog/README.md

 1. Log into the [DCMC](https://console.datawiza.com/login) with your credentials.
 If you need a username and password, please contact **info@datawiza.com**.

 ### Create an application
-2. Welcome to the DCMC homepage.
+2. Welcome to the DCMC homepage!
 Let's get started!
 Select the `Get started` button in the upper-right corner to create a new application integration.
 Create an integration with the following fields:
-* Identity Provider: `Microsoft Azure Active Directory`
+* Identity Provider: Microsoft Azure Active Directory
 * Application Name: e.g, Demo

 ![Create app on DCMC](./img/create_app_DCMC.png)